-The marked ballot must be postmarked by 7pm on election day and returned to the early voting clerk by 5pm on the next business day after election day.
+The marked ballot must be postmarked by 7pm on election day and received by the early voting clerk by 5pm on the next business day after election day.

-\Special rules apply for ballots being returned from outside the United States.
+Special rules apply for ballots being returned from outside the United States.